normanzb/Frontend-B2C-Guideline-Draft/README.md

    you can reference to it directly in your project.
    The other js files are not meant to be shared by the other projects.
 If you do want to use a file from the other project, please make a copy of that to your own project directory.

+##Naming convention

+    1. lowerCamelCase for local variables or namespace.

+    2. UPPER_CASE_FOR_CONSTANTS

+    3. prefix with _underline for virtual member or private member

+    4. Recommand to use ''var prvt = {}'' in your closure to holds all private methods.

+    5. Small **simple** words for namespaces.

+    6. Add prefix $ to jQuery object.

+    7. UpperCamelCase for constructors.